Musa Masala: Mountain Girl of the Himalaya

 — Thom Pollard, climber, cinematographer and writer

-Our forthcoming book, Musa Masala: Mountain Girl of the Himalaya, is the story of an orphan girl who leaves her village and finds adventure as she treks to Everest Base Camp.
+Our book, Musa Masala: Mountain Girl of the Himalaya, is the story of an orphan girl who leaves her village and finds adventure as she treks to Everest Base Camp.
 Through her travels, Musa meets new friends, learns about the world around her and realizes how she can make a difference by following her own path and pursuing dreams she never before knew were possible.

 Musa Masala is an illustrated book, but pictures of Musa’s actual friends and surroundings are used by the artist to help in the making of the book.
 Here’s a sneak peek!